Litigation victories were chosen among the top California wins for the sixth consecutive year.

-Blake Stafford is a member of the firm's Litigation & Trial Department.
+Blake Stafford is an associate in the Washington, D.C. office and a member of the firm’s Supreme Court & Appellate Practice.

-Mr. Stafford focuses his practice on Supreme Court and appellate litigation.
-He has drafted several briefs filed in state and federal appellate courts, including the US Supreme Court.
-He also assists with strategic analysis and briefing in high-stakes trial court litigation.
-Mr. Stafford’s litigation experience spans across a wide range of issues, including:
+Mr. Stafford primarily handles Supreme Court and appellate litigation.
+He represents clients in a broad range of matters in state and federal appellate courts, including several matters in the US Supreme Court.
+He also assists with strategic analysis and dispositive briefing in high-stakes trial court litigation and regulatory proceedings.

 - Administrative law